Following your reconstructive surgery procedure, Warren Clinic Plastic Surgery

-- If you have Steri-strips, the Steri-strip edges may begin to curl.
-You may remove the Steri-strips when they are barely attached to the skin, usually after 5 to 7 days.
+- If Steri-strips are being used, the Steri-strip edges may begin to curl.
+Steri-strips may be removed when they are barely attached to the skin, usually after five to seven days.

 Sometimes a wound will be left open to drain.
 Also, wounds that are not fresh may be left open to lessen the chance of an infection from the germs already inside the area.
-Your nurse or doctor will talk with you about specific instructions and healing time.
+A nurse or doctor will give specific instructions and discuss healing time.

 Some redness around the wound is normal.
-The following signs and symptoms should be reported to your doctor:
+The following signs and symptoms should be reported to a doctor:

 Tylenol (acetaminophen) or Motrin/Advil (ibuprofen) may be helpful for pain.
-Sometimes your doctor will prescribe a stronger pain medicine.
-Your doctor may also order antibiotics.
+Sometimes a doctor will prescribe a stronger pain medicine.
+Antibiotics may also be ordered.